chungyc/site-personal/site/article/technical/website/diagrams/trying-out.md

 ![Circle atop another](/diagrams/article/diagrams/combine1.svg)

-A circle and square side by side:
+A circle and a square side by side:

 ```haskell
 example :: Diagram B